hankertrix/augment-command.yazi/README.md

   ```

 - Alternatively, you can use the triple single quote `'''` delimiter for the
-  run string and avoid the escaping the shell command altogether,
+  run string and avoid escaping the shell command altogether,
-  like the example below:
+  as shown in the example below:

   ```toml
   [[manager.prepend_keymap]]